huangboju/Moots/UICollectionViewLayout/MagazineLayout-master/README.md

 	- Half-width, third-width, etc. for a grid layout
 - Self-sizing in just the vertical dimension
 - Per-item self-sizing preferences (self-size and statically-size items anywhere in your collection view)
-- Self-sizing headers
+- Self-sizing headers and footers
-- Hiding or showing headers on a per-section basis
+- Hiding or showing headers and footers on a per-section basis
+- Pinned (sticky) headers and footers
 - Section backgrounds that can be hidden / visible on a per-section basis
+- Customizable insert and delete animations for items and supplementary views

 Other features:
 - Specifying horizontal item spacing on a per-section basis
 - Specifying vertical row spacing on a per-section basis
+- Specifying section insets on a per-section basis
 - Specifying item insets on a per-section basis

 These capabilities have allowed us to build a wide variety of screens in the Airbnb app, many of which are among our highest-traffic screens.
 Here are just a few examples of screens laid out using `MagazineLayout`: